davidji99/terraform-provider-herokux/TESTING.md

 ## Acceptance Tests

-You can run the complete suite of Herokuplus acceptance tests by doing the following:
+You can run the complete suite of HerokuX acceptance tests by doing the following:

 ```bash
 $ make testacc TEST="./herokux/" 2>&1 | tee test.log